 You go to Las Vegas on a certain day on a certain time and select a given video poker machine out of all of the machines in all of the casinos in all of Las Vegas.
 You buy twenty dollars in quarters and start putting the coins into the machine.
 Pretty soon the quarters are all gone, you haven't won anything, get up and leave.
 What has happened?
 Of the money that you have or had you are now out twenty dollars, twenty dollars you won't spend somewhere else with all of it's downstream ramifications.
 Ramifications such as items you could have possibly purchased and their use thereof or taken out of circulation for others not to use.
 You also took not just twenty dollars, but twenty dollars in quarters out of circulation and put them into a video machine, plus, you using the machine at a given time at a given place prevented others from using the same machine at the same time, which bumped them to some other machine or none at all, impacting their own and others downstream flow.
 Now, as money, those quarters have inherent downstream impact anyway, but now they are sitting in a video poker machine waiting to impact the next person, or the next, or the next.
 But, lets say instead of losing your quarters you hit a royal flush and won four thousand quarters for a total of one thousand dollars.
 Now you have a thousand dollars you will distribute and spend in your own lifestream activities, impacting those who come in contact with the money from you just like you have been impacted by having a thousand to spend you didn't have before, etc., etc. Plus, by you winning, you have denied the further use of that money by anybody else who may have accessed the machine and how any of it may have impacted them and others and others and others.

 So, what am I getting at?
 I am just pointing out that everything is interconnected.
 No matter what you do or don't do, in doing it or not doing it, everything is impacted because everything is interconnected.
 And that is the answer to why you are.
-If you were not, at this moment, and did not tie up or ever tie up all the aggregates or constituents that make you up, then those aggregates or constituents either might not have ever existed, or if they did, would be split up and used somewhere else, bumping everything from where it is to some other place to some other place to some other place...because if you were not, that is, never existed, then everything and every part that ever proceeded leading up to you being you would not have unfolded the way it has or be where it is or was or be impacted by what you are or have done or will do.
-The mere fact you are tying up the aggregates or constituents you are tying up is WHY the universe is the way it is.
+If you did not at this moment tie up or ever tie up all the aggregates or constituents that make you up, then those aggregates or constituents either might not have ever existed, or if they did, would be split up and used somewhere else, bumping everything from where it is to some other place to some other place to some other place because if you were not, that is, never existed, then everything and every part that ever proceeded leading up to you being you would not have unfolded the way it has or be where it is or was or be impacted by what you are or have done or will do.
+The mere fact you are tying up the aggregates or constituents you are tying up is why the universe is the way it is.
 See how important you are?
 If it wasn't for you nothing else would be the same.
 In other words:

 This being present, that arises; without this, that does not occur.